Wild inference for wild SVARs with application to volatility-based IV: Analytical and bootstrap inference on IRFs

-\begin{proof} See Appendix Section \ref{sec:app_proof_bootstrap}. \end{proof} To our knowledge, this is the first joint bootstrap resampling procedure for LP estimators.
-The validity of the dependent wild bootstrap is based on the fact that it mimics the asymptotic Gaussian distribution of $\hat \theta(H_1)$ with a covariance matrix that coincides with the HAC estimator given in Theorem \ref{thm:hac}.
+\end{thm} \begin{proof} See Appendix Section \ref{sec:app_proof_bootstrap}. \end{proof} To our knowledge, this is the first joint bootstrap resampling procedure for LP estimators that allows for nonexplosive VARs with unit roots, polynomial trends, cointegration, and weakly dependent conditional heteroscedasticity without pretesting.
+The validity of DWB is based on the fact that it mimics the asymptotic Gaussian distribution of $\hat \theta $ with a covariance matrix that coincides with the HAC estimator given in Theorem \ref{thm:hac}.
 This argument does not impose any parametric model on $\eta_t$ and $Z_t$ and is generally applicable under the maintained Assumption \ref{ass:innovations}.2 (weak dependence of innovations).
-Note that the algorithm uses $\hat\Xi_t$ that depend on possibly nonstationary processes with strong dependence, $Y_t$.
-As a result, conventional block bootstrap procedures are not directly applicable to~$\hat\Xi_t$.
-Unlike the popular recursive residual-based bootstrap procedures of \cite{gonccalves2004bootstrapping}, we do not assume stability (or stationarity) of $Y_t$ and allow for asymmetric conditional heteroscedasticity in~$\eta_t$.
+Unlike the popular recursive residual-based bootstrap procedures \citep{gonccalves2004bootstrapping,inoue2020uniform}, we allow for asymmetric conditional heteroscedasticity in $\eta_t$ and for a general (multivariate) VAR model with any number of unit roots.